schlegelp/sea-serpent/README.md

 # sea-serpent
 A dataframe-like wrapper around the [SeaTable](https://seatable.io/en/) API.

-This library tries to make interacting with SeaTables as if you were working with a local pandas DataFrame.
+This library tries to make interacting with SeaTables as easy as if you were working with a local pandas DataFrame.

-Some notes:
-- This library is at an early stage and the interface might still change somewhat.
-- For convenience and ease of access we're using names to identify tables, columns and bases.
-Hence you should avoid duplicate names if at all possible.

 ## Install